 A geohazard evaluation and report is generally required for the conversion of a nonconforming building.
 This requirement is derived from the equivalency of the conversion project to the construction of a new building per Section 1.1 above.
 The geohazard report is further required by CAC Section 4-317(e) where a new school site is created as described in Section 1.2 above.
-In accordance with IR A-4: Geohazard Report Requirements, the geohazard report shall be reviewed and accepted by the California Geological Survey (CGS).
+When required by IR A-4: Geohazard Report Requirements, Section 1.2, the geohazard report must be reviewed and accepted by the California Geological Survey (CGS).